My Approach to Helping

 More Info About My Practice

 I teach, train, and supervise psychotherapists internationally.
 I am on the faculty of psychotherapy institutes in the United States and Europe.
 I've presented at conferences in 8 countries.
 My writings have been translated into many languages.
 I edit journals and books.
 All of this is in the field of clinical practice.
 My website describes me in more detail -- www.danbloomnyc.com.

 I was an attorney before I became a psychotherapist.

-My fee range is commensurate with my years of practice, clinical knowledge, competence, and reputation.
-My fee range is $180 to $350, depending on different factors that I and my prospective patient discuss in our consultation.
+My fee is commensurate with my years of practice, clinical knowledge, competence, and reputation.
+Its range is will reflect my availability and the financial circumstances of prospective patients.

 I am an out-of-network insurance provider, which means portions of my fees are reimbursed directly to patients under the terms of their insurance plan.

 I welcome a person into my office, not a diagnosis.
 A person suffers, not just a nervous system, and certainly not some abstraction used by clinicians.
 A diagnosis feels no pain, cannot laugh, or weep, desire or hope.

 I never lose track of this simple and crucial humanistic value.